 What is Music Camp?

+- WHO? – All classes are taught by the festival’s main stage performers.
 Participants will choose one class and remain with their instructor for the duration of the camp week.

 The Northern Lights Music camp provides a friendly, non-competitive environment for musicians of ALL AGES and SKILL LEVELS.
 Perhaps you are just getting started in music?
 Or you are a skilled player looking to hone your skills?
 We have a class for you!